Step-by-Step Guide: How to Design a Website in 2021

 When chosen wisely, a domain name also helps search engines (like Google and Bing) understand what your website is about.
 This is important because it helps bring in more traffic to your website.

 Now, how do you choose a domain name for your brand?
 To make it memorable, keep it:

 Short: The longer it is, the higher the chances of visitors misspelling it.

 Simple: Avoid symbols, special characters and numbers.

-Professional: Your domain name should incorporate your business name, to avoid confusion.
+Professional: Your domain name should incorporate your own name or your business name, to avoid confusion.

-Evocative: Include a hint of what you do into your domain name, by looking for words that are related to your business.
+Evocative: Hint about what you do into your domain name by incorporating words that are related to your business.

 05. Gather your content

 Now that you’ve set the foundations for your design, it’s time to get practical and prepare the content that will be featured on your website.
 This includes your images, text, logo, videos, and more.